emreyh/kolonya/README.md

 # Kolonya App

-Kolonya app provide you to receive reminder notifications about hand washing, phone cleaning, showering and house cleaning.
+Kolonya app provides you to receive reminder notifications about hand washing, phone cleaning, showering and house cleaning.

 ## Screenshots